interuss/monitoring/monitoring/uss_qualifier/local_testing.md

 To deploy a local interoperability ecosystem: `make start-locally`

 To determine the status of a local interoperability ecosystem, run `docker container ls` and inspect the results for the three containers constituting the ecosystem (see diagram above).
-Alternately/additionally, run [`wait_for_local_infra.sh`](../../build/dev/wait_for_local_infra.sh) to see if it completes successfully.

 To tear down a local interoperability ecosystem: `make down-locally`